 In October 2014 it was ten years since I started my first blog (not this one).
-The official ten year anniversary for this blog you are reading now is January 2015.
+The official ten year anniversary for this blog you are reading now was January 2015, and this year, 2017, is the ten year anniversary of the release of my flagship course, Blog Mastermind.

 No matter how you look at it, I’ve been doing this a long time, at least in internet years.
 Internet years are longer than dog or cat years.
 For each one year you work online you actually age about 10 years in internet time.